atsushieno/aap-core/docs/HACKING.md

 ## Building this repo

-Basically `make` is the all-in-one command that handles everything on Unix-y environment.
-It will perform some supplemental tasks before it runs `gradlew`.
-You will have to specify `ANDROID_SDK_ROOT` before running `make`.

-Android NDK will be downloaded to `~/Android/Sdk/ndk/{rev}` unless `ANDROID_NDK` variable is externally specified to `make`.

-gradle is used as **part of** the entire builds, for Android application samples and libraries.

-Once supplemental things are set up, Android Studio can be used for development by opening the top directory.
+Basically `./gradlew build` is the all-in-one command that handles everything.
+Or you can open the top directory on Android Studio.
+Note that it is tailored for the latest Android Studio Canary (Dolphin-alpha at the time of writing this).
+You would still be able to open it on some older versions of Android Studio.

 ### Source tree structure

-- `aidl` - contains common internal interface definitions for native and Kotlin modules.
-- `dependencies` - native source dependencies.
+- `external` - native source dependencies.
 (It used to contain various LV2 related dependencies, but now they have gone to `aap-lv2` repo.)
-- `native`
-  - `plugin-api` (C include file; it is just for reference for plugin developers)
+- `include` - C include files.
+The top directory is for plugin API.
-  - `core`
+  - `core` - public API in `libandroidaudioplugin.so`.
-    - `include` - AAP C++ header files for native host developers.
-(Plugins don't have to reference anything.
-Packaging is another story though.)
+    - `host` - AAP C++ header files for native host developers.
-    - `src` - AAP hosting reference implementation
-  - `android` (Android-specific parts; NdkBinder etc.)
+      - `android` - Android specific public API (regarding NdkBinder etc.)
 -  Android modules
   - `androidaudioplugin` plugin framework and service implementation
   - `androidaudioplugin-samples-host-engine' implements a plugin preview sample application that is also used as the default plugin preview template.